-Increasing the number of trips made by walking, bicycling, or transit in Key West requires elevating the public consciousness and understanding of these modes.
-To better understand the current thinking related to transportation on Key West, the study team sent emails with links to online surveys to a group of Key West residents, business owners, and employees.
+To better understand the current thinking related to transportation on Key West, the study team sent emails with links to online surveys to a group of 69 Key West residents, business owners, and employees.
 Participants represented all areas of Key West, Stock Island and other lower Keys; a mix of ages between 10 and 65+; and those in school, working, retired, or otherwise engaged in the Key West community.
 A total of five surveys was distributed, one for each of the following topics: Safety, Technology, Shared Economies, Transit, and Getting There and Back.
-The results of these surveys and recommendations for improving multimodal connectivity in Key West are included in Chapter 5.
+The results of these surveys and recommendations for improving multimodal connectivity in Key West are summarized in Chapter 4.